AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 ```bash
 ipconfig
 ```
-Note: If there are many ipv4 addresses, use the one that looks most similar to this:
+Note: If there are many ipv4 addresses, use the one that looks the most similar to this:
 ```bash
 Wireless LAN adapter Wi-Fi 2: